Students at Neosho’s Jefferson Street campus have been learning academic and social lessons using fruits, vegetables and flowers.

 “They’re in it every day,” Sheffield said.
 “Kids take vegetables home, they ask tons of questions about ‘what is this, what is this?’ and some have come back and said ‘hey, I made fajitas with the peppers I took home last night.’
 That’s pretty cool.”

-Page 2 of 2 - The garden includes a wide variety of items, such as tomatoes, cucumbers, peppers, dill, okra, eggplant, watermelon, gourds, marigolds for bug control, sunflowers, radishes and green beans, among other items.
+The garden includes a wide variety of items, such as tomatoes, cucumbers, peppers, dill, okra, eggplant, watermelon, gourds, marigolds for bug control, sunflowers, radishes and green beans, among other items.

 Sheffield said another benefit of the community garden project is that it has exposed the students to more healthy options.